b3nab/deckpad/README.md

-# MyDeck - Virtual Macro Board
+# MyDeck 📱

-Fully Customizable Deck Button Board w/ Actions and Plugins for Windows/MacOS/Linux.

----
 <p align="center"><img src="./mydeck-github-banner.png"></p>

+## Virtual Macro Board

+Easily control your computer with this fully customizable Deck Buttons Board w/ Actions and Plugins for Windows/MacOS/Linux (desktop) and Android/iOS (companion app).

+> **b3nab**: I'm developing this app on a live stream!
+You can follow my adventures on Twitch at: https://twitch.tv/b3nab

 ---

-> **b3nab**: I'm developing this app live on Twitch!
-You can follow my adventures at: https://twitch.tv/b3nab

----

-## Download

-**MyDeck Configurator** - Desktop App (download soon) **MyDeck Companion** - Mobile App (download soon)

----

 ## Features

-- Save/Load .board MyDeck configuration files
+- Configurable dimensions (numbers of rows and columns)
-- Drag&Drop Buttons to switch position
+- Up to 150 buttons per page
-- Customize and Configure Deck Buttons
+- Customize Buttons
-  - Label
+  - Colors
   - Image (supports: png, jpg and jpeg, webp and even GIFs!)
-  - Colors for background and labels
   - Shape (circle, squared or transparent)
+  - and more..
+- Easily save and load .board files
+- Switch buttons' position with drag and drop
+- Extendable with plugins, write your custom action!

+---

+## Download

+### **MyDeck Configurator** - Desktop App

+(download soon)

+### **MyDeck Companion** - Mobile App

+(download soon)

 ### Structure